What are Inguinal Hernias in children?

 Inguinal Hernias must be corrected as soon as possible, especially in the under 1 yr old.
 When the hernia is stuck (incarcerated) and in case of strangulated hernia they will need urgent reduction or emergency surgery.

-Inguinal Hernia Surgery for children
+Inguinal Hernia Treatment for children – surgery is always needed

 Surgery is conducted under general anesthesia.
 One parent is allowed to accompany your child into the anesthetic room until your child falls asleep.
 The anesthetist will take 20 minutes for their procedures before surgery commences.

-Laparoscopy allows for the contralateral (opposite) side to be examined and repaired at the same time if present (see pictures below).
-You will already know that keyhole surgery is less traumatic and stressful for your child.
 For a single side hernia repair, it takes 20 to 30 minutes to perform and for both sides, up to 45 minutes in total.

 Surgery is done as day procedure and recovery is amazingly quick.